Tomash667/carpg/doc/script.md

 * bool outside - readonly
 * LOCATION_IMAGE image
 * int st
-* int levels - readonly, return count of level areas (for dungeon this is dungeon levels, for city enterable buildings + 1 for outside area)
+* int levels - readonly, return count of location parts (for dungeon this is dungeon levels, for city enterable buildings + 1 for outside part)
 * bool reset - when true reset locations (respawn units/loot) when team enters
 * bool visited - readonly
 * Quest@ active_quest - quest assigned to location, prevent other quests from using this location.
 * UnitGroup@ group - unit group that spawns in this location.
-* LevelArea@ area - readonly, main area of location (for dungeons this is first level).
+* LocationPart@ locPart - readonly, main part of location (for dungeons this is first level).

 Method: